Dan Tepfer, piano

 The latest of their 3 CDs ‘Transformation’ includes works by Glazunov, Shostakovich, a debut recording of Gubaidulina and collaborations with Swedish trombonist Christian Lindberg and soprano Evelina Dobračeva.

-Since its formation in 1972 the Brodsky Quartet has performed over 2000 concerts on the major stages of the world and released more than 50 recordings.
-A natural curiosity and insatiable desire to explore has propelled the group in many artistic directions and ensures them a place at the very forefront of the international chamber music scene.
-Their energy and craftsmanship have attracted numerous awards and accolades worldwide, while ongoing educational work provides a vehicle for passing on experience and staying in touch with the next generation.
+Since forming in 1972, the Brodsky Quartet have performed over 3,000 concerts on the major stages of the world and have released more than 60 recordings.
+A natural curiosity and an insatiable desire to explore has propelled the group in a number of artistic directions and continues to ensure them not only a prominent presence on the international chamber music scene, but also a rich and varied musical existence.
+Their energy and craftsmanship have attracted numerous awards and accolades worldwide, while their ongoing educational work provides a vehicle to pass on experience and stay in touch with the next generation.

 Los Pitutos is a Chilean-Colombian band, founded in Berlin in 2015, which specialises in adaptations of popular Boleros, Cumbias, Joropos and valses and which mixes them with own compositions – leading to a unique mixture which captivates its audience and brings it to Latin America on a one way ticket.
 Founded by four classically trained young Chilean musicians and one Colombian musician, who all came to Germany to study and to work, Los Pitutos manages to resurrect a bygone world, a world full of longing, warm Latin - American nights and charm of the slower century.